The information has been obtained from printed

 ANTÓNIO |

-building and platform 1, normally used for all trains.
+access to station building and platform 1, normally used

 Doors of an Alfa Pendular train (Porto - Lisbon - Faro route) showing why those less able have problems!
 Click to see in full size.